Mamiya/Sekor 1000 DTL

 In the 1960s and 70s there were a lot of Japanese 35mm SLRs on the market.
 This one achieved product differentiation by having a dual metering system: both spot and average metering.
 You select S or A with a two-position tab.
 This was an unusual feature.

-In former times Kodachrome 64 was one of my ‘go to’ film stocks and i often used it in this camera.
-Kodachrome 64 has a narrow exposure latitude, but the Mamiya’s metering handled it well.
-I’m a b&w specialist today.
-I leave the battery out and use a hand held meter or the sunny 16 rule.
+In former times Kodachrome 64 was my main ‘go to’ film stock and i put a lot of it through this camera.
+That film had a narrow exposure latitude, but the Mamiya’s metering handled it well.
+Sadly, Kodachrome is no longer in production (see References).
+Today I am a b&w specialist and I usually rely on a hand held meter or the sunny 16 rule.

 G Street Fabrics Rockville, Md.
 Mamiya/Sekor 1000 DTL, 55mm f/1.4 Mamiya/Sekor, FP4+, 2023.